Do you want to know what’s new on the urban farm? Well, Handy and I decided that our gardens were out of control and our yard was full of quack grass.

 They came in and killed pretty much everything.
 They tilled up the beds and slit seeded the lawn.

 Handy did some of the replanting and his back and knees are paying the price.
 We made some new purchases and recycled some of the plants from the old garden.
-Our plan is to get away from the wild cottage garden we had to a more formal organized garden.
-We are hoping to have a college graduation party next summer (fingers crossed) so the plan is that when things come up in the spring it will be beautiful.
+The look we are going for is to get away from the wild cottage garden.
+We want to have a more formal organized garden.
+We are hoping to have a college graduation party next summer (fingers crossed).
+The plan is that when things come up in the spring it will be beautiful.

 A lot of space for annuals was included in the plan, which will give the gardens the pops of continuous color that they’ve been lacking for so long.